 Making adaptations for the way neurodivergent individuals work is often confined to the realm of accommodation – a polite gesture towards inclusion.
 Yet, there’s a bolder path, one that beckons us toward a far more powerful integration.

-Imagine not just extending an invitation but actively involving neurodivergent individuals in shaping the very essence of an organisation.
+Imagine not just extending an invitation but actively involving neurodivergent individuals in shaping the very essence of an organization.
 It’s a voyage from “accommodate” to “co-create” and it all begins with leadership.

-Leaders, the compass bearers of any organisation, must champion inclusivity.
+Leaders, the compass bearers of any organization, must champion inclusivity.
 They need to be seasoned in the art of empathy and openly dispel myths and preconceptions that shroud neurodiversity.
-It’s about recognising the talents and thinking styles neurodiverse individuals bring to the table – as individuals.
+It’s about recognizing the talents and thinking styles neurodiverse individuals bring to the table – as individuals.
 In the same way neurotypical individuals all bring different talents and thinking styles to the table.
-To do this effectively, leadership teams must engineer inclusive environments that nourish neurodiversity — by boasting clear communication, flexibility, and customised support.
+To do this effectively, leadership teams must engineer inclusive environments that nourish neurodiversity — by boasting clear communication, flexibility, and customized support.
 But that’s just the tip of the iceberg.

 Hierarchical structures are often ill-suited to the neurodiverse landscape.
 Flexibility, collaboration, and innovation must be the new building blocks; and indeed, a bi-product of COVID, is that the rigidity of structures and the working patterns of old have been disrupted in a way that makes new space for flexibility – in ways the world has embraced better than ever before.
 Take this redesign a step further and picture agile teams, seamlessly merging diverse talents to create groundbreaking solutions.